The States signatory to the present Convention,

 The Convention shall enter into force for each signatory State which ratifies subsequently on the sixtieth day after the deposit of its instrument of ratification.

-Any State not referred to in Article 10 may accede to the present Convention after it has entered into force in accordance with the first paragraph of Article 11.
-The instrument of accession shall be deposited with the Ministry of Foreign Affairs of the Netherlands.
+Any State not represented at the Tenth Session of the Hague Conference on Private International Law may accede to the present Convention after it has entered into force in accordance with the first paragraph of Article 17.
+The instruments of accession shall be deposited with the Ministry of Foreign Affairs of the Netherlands.

 Any State may, at the time of signature, ratification or accession, declare that the present Convention shall extend to all the territories for the international relations of which it is responsible, or to one or more of them.
 Such a declaration shall take effect on the date of entry into force of the Convention for the State concerned.